keyinb/keyinb/README.md

 ## Welcome to my GitHub!
-My name is Cian Belton and I am currently working as an Application Engineer at Teledyne LeCroy.
+My name is Cian Belton and I am currently working as an Application Support Engineer at Teledyne LeCroy.
 I have recently worked as a Software Engineer Intern at Teledyne LeCroy and before that graduated from a **Computer Science Masters Program at UCD**.

 Toolbox:
 <p float="left">